cybertraining-dsc/fa20-523-337/project/project.md

 #### 3.5.5 Ridge Regressor

 Ridge is a regression technique that uses L2 regularization.
 Ridge regression does not offer automatic variable selection in the sense that it is not make the weights zero on any of the variable used in the model and the regularization term in a ridge regression is slightly different than the lasso regression.
 The regularization term is the sum of the square of coefficients multiplied by the penalty whereas in lasso it is the sum of the absolute value of the coefficients.
 The regularization term is a gentle trade-off between fitting the model and overfitting the model and like in lasso it helps improve prediction accuracy as well as performance of the statistical model.
 The L2 regularization parameter helps control overfitting and will need to be explored for a range of values for the specific problem.
 The regularization parameter also helps reduce multicollinearity in the model.
 Similar to Lasso, when the regularization penalty tends to be zero there is no regularization, and the loss function is mostly influenced by the squared loss and in contrary if the regularization penalty tends to be closer to infinity then the objective function is mostly influenced by the regularization part.
-It is always ideal to explore a range of values for the regularization penalty to improve the accuracy and avoid overfitting.
+It is always ideal to explore a range of values for the regularization penalty to improve the accuracy and avoid overfitting. [^4][^5]

 In this project, Ridge regression is one of the important techniques that was explored again primarily because the problem being solved is a regression problem and there is possibility to overfit the data due to the number of observations and feature space.
-As a team, we explored different ranges for regularization penalty and identified the appropriate value that helped achieve maximum reduction in the total RMSE score.
+During the model training phase different ranges for regularization penalty were explored and the appropriate value that helped achieve maximum reduction in the total RMSE score was identified.
 Ridge performed a bit better than baseline model.
-However, XGBoost seemed to have performed better than Ridge
+However like Lasso, it did not outperform lightGBM or XGBoost or tree based models in general.

 ![Ridge](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/ridge3new.png)